Frequently asked questions

 GTD connect is also an excellent resource for self-paced webinars, audio/video library, and user forums.
 Visit https://gtdconnect.com.

-A unique feature of our GTD® Coaching is the opportunity to receive a personal evaluation based on the powerful Kairos Survey, developed by leading-edge researchers in neurology-based learning and communication function
+A unique feature of our GTD® Coaching is the opportunity to receive a personal evaluation based on the powerful Kairos Assessment, developed by leading-edge researchers in neurology-based learning and communication function

 Our clients who have chosen to take the survey have found it valuable in developing personal strategies for implementing the GTD® best practices, as well as increasing their communication skills.